 This will be helpful when you want to save something, for example photos, in directories named with date when they are actually taken.
 For example, if the photos were taken on October 16, 1984, you can create a folder named "16-10-1984".

 Creating files with timestamps will make your work easier to arrange the files in order.
 This will also be useful when you want to automate the task using a script.

 The following commands will create a directory or file and name it the current date/time/month/year based on your computer's clock.
 So make sure you have setup correct time on your system.

-Create Directories Or Files Named With Current Date / Time / Month / Year In Linux
+Create Directories And Files Named With Current Date, Time, Month And Year

 To create a directory and name it the current date, simply run: